SubhajitDuttaChowdhury/ReIGNN/README.md

 - Sklearn (https://scikit-learn.org/stable/install.html)
 - numpy (https://numpy.org/install/)

-All the necessary files and folders should be present in the main folder.
+All necessary files and folders should be present in the main folder.
 The names and function of these files are as follows:

 - dataset folder -- This folder contains the dataset which in our case is a collection of 40 designs.
 The files associated with the graphs are present in the raw subfolder in the dataset folder.